pfheatwole/thesis/source/paraglider_components.rst

 Inertia
 -------

+[[For a parafoil, there are three masses: the *solid mass*, from the structural materials, the *air mass*, from the air enclosed in the wing, and the *apparent mass*, from the acceleration of the wing relative to the surrounding air.]]

 [[The "canopy geometry" was only describing the pure geometric shape, not the physical implementation of that shape.
 Now that I'm considering the physical model, I need to extend that geometry with physical attributes.
 I'm not crazy